 Many of the devices on sale today come with some additional features.
 Some of these will be bundled as standard within the range whilst some will only be available with the premium devices.
 Here are some of the options that appear regularly:

 - Voice Recognition – this option is great if you need to use the device without taking your hands off the wheel.
 The sat nav is activated once you speak your”wake up” phrase – it could be ‘Superman’ or even ‘teapot’.
 You can then speak to the sat nav and it will run through a series of menus and confirmations until it gives you your intended destination.

 - Bluetooth Integration – with this option you can pair the sat nav with your mobile phone via Bluetooth.
 Using the microphone and speaker of the sat nav you may then make and receive calls.
 This option wouldn’t be necessary if you already have some form of phone kit or integration in your car.

-- Speed Camera Alerts – this feature may be offered free for a few months initially before reverting to a subscription based service if required.
+- Speed Camera Alerts – this feature may be offered free for a few months initially before reverting to a subscription-based service if required.
 Premium devices may even offer this feature as standard.
 This service will tell you the location of all speed cameras along your journey.
-Probably only a requirement if you have a number of points on your driving licence or you are on the road often.
+Probably only a requirement if you have a number of points on your driving license or you are on the road often.

-Before purchasing ask yourself the question: do I really need this feature and can I see myself using it?
-By asking this simple question you may save yourself plenty of money.
+Before making a purchase, ask yourself the question: do I really need this feature?
+And, if so, can I see myself using it?
+By asking this simple question, you may save yourself plenty of money.
 Buy only what you will use.